VDA5050/VDA5050/VDA5050_EN_V1.md

 The different messages are presented in tables describing the contents of the fields of the JSON that is sent as an order, state, etc.

-In addition, JSON schemas are available for validation in a public Git repository (https://github.com/MaximilianRies/vd-m-a-5050).
+In addition, JSON schemas are available for validation in the public Git repository (https://github.com/VDA5050/VDA5050/json_schemas).
-The branch to this document version is 5.00.
-The JSON schemes are the "some point of truth" and are considered a universal data set with the claim to correctness that can be relied upon as a developer of the interface.
+The JSON schemas are updated with every release of the VDA5050.